Japan to watch WHO probe of director’s alleged racism, abuse

 “We will be asking the WHO for independent advice as to the nature and response to these claims,” Hunt said.

+In Geneva, Britain’s ambassador to the U.N.
+Simon Manley said there was no place for discrimination at WHO and that the U.K. expected WHO to “investigate robustly all allegations of misconduct” and to support those affected.

+“We will therefore monitor closely WHO’s response to these reports and continue to hold it to the highest ethical standards,” Manley said.

-The claims add to a litany of internal protests from WHO personnel about the agency’s management of the pandemic during the last two years, including privately complaining about China’s delayed sharing of information while publicly praising the government.
+The racism and abuse claims add to a litany of internal protests from WHO personnel about the agency’s management of the pandemic during the last two years, including privately complaining about China’s delayed sharing of information while publicly praising the government.

 The WHO has dealt with internal complaints from staffers alleging systemic racism, sexism and other problems before.
-Its director-general Tedros Adhanom Ghebreyesus ordered an internal probe in January 2019 to assess such allegations.
+Its Director-General Tedros Adhanom Ghebreyesus ordered an internal probe in January 2019 to assess such allegations.
 Last year, the AP reported that senior WHO management was informed of multiple sexual abuse reports involving its own staffers during the Ebola outbreak in Congo, but failed to act.

-WHO staffers said they took their complaints directly to Australia’s Department of Foreign Affairs and Trade to ask for help because the Australian government is regarded as one of the most influential WHO member countries in the region.
+WHO staffers said they took their complaints directly to Australia’s government to ask for help because the Australian government is regarded as one of the most influential WHO member countries in the region.

-The staffers said Australia told them to file their complaints through the WHO.
+Last October, Naomi Dumbrell, director of Australia’s Department of Foreign Affairs and Trade, advised one of the WHO staffers in an email to submit their complaints to WHO’s integrity hotline.

+She said Australian officials would “raise the complaints directly through our regular channels with senior leaders in WHO … and seek assurances they will address and take quick and responsive action,” according to the email obtained by the AP.